In the workplace, a manager is like a guide holding together a team of hikers on a long, winding trail.

 Some managers are helpful, cheerful guides with a deep knowledge of both the terrain ahead and how to motivate the whole group.
 They bring the good snacks, too. 😉

-But, there are too many managers who are deeply critical, or take off on their own and leave the team behind, or guide everyone down the wrong route until everyone gives up and looks to someone else as a leader.
+But, there are too many managers who are deeply critical, take off on their own and leave the team behind, or guide everyone down the wrong route until everyone gives up and looks to someone else to lead.

 Why good managers matter

 Having great employees is definitely good for your business, but having great managers is perhaps even more vital.
-While employees certainly make a difference in how your teams and company run, managers have an intense, daily impact on the work and engagement of their entire team.
+While employees certainly make a difference in how your teams and company run, managers have an intense, daily impact on the work, engagement, and motivation of their entire team.

 That’s why managers are one of the most important factors in how satisfying and engaging (or dissatisfying and enraging!) employees find their jobs.

-In fact, managers are so critical to an employee’s experience on the job that half of workers who quit their positions say they left because of their managers, according to Gallup’s State of the Workplace survey.
+In fact, according to Gallup’s State of the Workplace survey, managers are so critical to an employee’s experience on the job that half of workers who quit their positions say they left because of their managers.
 Managers alone account for 70% of the variance in team-level engagement.